Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: Test everything with redscreens and check logs

 TODO: Since deployment mark is tied to mission state object ID, DD should be disallowed on all missions that will have tactical-to-tactical transfers.
-TODO: Paramedic training - after being evacuated, this unit heals and can be redeployed even if wounded

 TODO: Move camera to deployment location.

-SPARK used wrong deployment animation when redeploying underground When redeploying, targeting method spawn a cosmetic unit

 Seismic beacon needs a better effect and projectile trail